fanart-tv/fanartwiki/docs/General/why denied.md

-# __Why Your Atwork May be Denied__
+# __Why Your Artwork May be Denied__
 Use this reference to help identify issues, and find resources to help fix them.

 ???+ tip "Tip"
     Hover over the images to see a version that would pass moderation.
 (Can take a second or two to show up the first time you hover)

-    Some images will reveal the orginal source by clicking on the image.
+    Some images will reveal the original source by clicking on the image.
 (Not all examples will have an original image)

 <div id="denied-table" markdown>